-Cardio workouts are a variety including, running, stair mill (level 9 or 10), walking 4 mph on treadmill usually with an incline, Eliptical set to level 6-8, depending on what I feel like.
+Cardio workouts are a variety including, running, stair mill (level 9 or 10), walking 4 mph on treadmill usually with an incline of 5-8%, Eliptical set to level 6-8, depending on what I feel like.
 I try to take two rest days a week, which are often days I travel.
 When I trained for marathons, running was my sole source of cardio.

 Ex.
 I’ll hit the captain’s chair for 80 reps of full legs raises/ knee ups with heels crossed at ankles.
 Then I’ll go right into weight training for first complete set working both upper & lower body.
-I don’t work my chest.
-Also, if I’m training for a distance race, such as a marathon or half marathon, I’ll cut weight training to less days per week and all other cardio is reduced as well.
+Also, if I’m training for a distance race, such as a marathon or half marathon, I’ll cut weight training to less days per week and all other cardio is reduced, as well.

 *Consult a doctor before beginning any fitness training plan.